juhasev/sample-ninja-help/subpanel-settings-registration-links.md

 > Please note that no panelist will be created if you take the registration survey in test mode.
 This also means you will not received email confirmation email.

 > Any registration survey link can be turned into test mode simply by appending ?test at the end of registration survey URL.

+Be aware that all security check will be by passed as long as you authenticated to the admin application.

+> If you want to test that appropiate security checks are working simply copy the link and paste it into a new private window.
+In Google Chrome this is same as **New ingognito window**